 (You will need to know your iNaturalist user name and be prepared to respond to the article and video.)

-(Safety first - please follow all public health guidelines for wherever you are and either stick to areas you know well or take a friend along).
+(Safety first - please stay on the trails, follow all public health guidelines in place at the time, and either stick to areas you know well or take a friend along).

-You need to upload a minimum of 30 high-quality observations to iNaturalist before April 15, 2023 to complete the challenge.
-Please note that we will not count more than 5 observations from the same day, so you will need to go out and use iNaturalist on at least six different occasions during that time.
+Please note that we will count no more than 5 observations from the same day, so you will need to go out and use iNaturalist on at least six different occasions.

 So what is a "high-quality observation"?
 Each of your observations must: